OlgaJ1989/taste-of-poland/README.md

     * Result:
         * The form cannot be submitted until each of the input fields has been filled in correctly so the validation is working.

-* Check that jumping between 'Soups', 'Mains' and 'Desserts' tabs on the 'Menu' page is flawless and that each tab display correct item information.
+* Check that jumping between 'Soups', 'Mains' and 'Desserts' tabs on the 'Menu' page is flawless and that each tab displays correct item information.
     * Test:
         1. Open the website in a browser.
         1. Go to 'Menu' tab.
         1. Click on 'Soups', 'Mains' and 'Desserts' in turn and check that there is no delay and the information within each tab is correct.
     * Result:
-        1. The page and it's tabs display flawlessly as expected.
+        1. The page and its tabs display flawlessly as expected.

 * Check that the photos in the 'Gallery' page display correctly.
     * Test: